Rancho’s school at Ladakh of ‘3 Idiots’ fame, wants to be known by its original name

 Rinchen Dolma, who teaches class 2 and class 3, said, "Every outsider who comes here says it's Rancho's School.
 Some even mistakenly think it is now owned by Aamir Khan.
 But, our school has its own legacy and people should appreciate that fact."

-"I got married and settled here and learned Ladakhi language and culture.
+"I got married and settled here and learned the Ladakhi language and culture.
 If we forget the original and just remember the Bollywood connection, it is not good," said Anita Kumari, a Kinnauri native married to a Ladakhi, who teaches Hindi at the school.

 Class 6 student Tsering Anghcuk, who is 11 years old, proudly shows the 'idiotic wall' and the bulb and recalls the scene in the film with laughter.